pavelmc/Si5351mcu/README.md

 But what if we can move the VCO frequency to a higher values?

-The overclock does just that, use a higher top limit for the VCO on the calculations.
+The overclock feature does just that, use a higher top limit for the VCO on the calculations.
 In my test with two batch of the Si5351A I can get safely up to 1.000 GHz without trouble; in one batch the PLL unlocks around 1.1 GHz and in the other about 1.050 GHz; so I recommend not going beyond 1.000 GHz.

-With a maximum VCO of 1.000 GHz and a lower division factor of 4 we have jumped from a 255 MHz to 250 MHz top frequency that can be generated with out cheap chip.
+With a maximum VCO of 1.000 GHz and a lower division factor of 4 we have jumped from a 255 MHz to 250 MHz top frequency that can be generated with our cheap chip.

 **Some "must include" WARNINGS:**

-* The chip was not intended to go that high, so, use it with caution and test it on your hardware moving the overclock limit in steps of 50 MHz starting with 900 MHz and testing with every change until it does not work; then go down by 100 MHz to be in a safe zone.
+* The chip was not intended to go that high, so, use it with caution and test it on your hardware moving the overclock limit in steps of 10 MHz starting with 900 MHz and testing with every change until it does not work; then go down by 10 MHz to be in a safe zone.
-* Moving the upper limit has its penalty on the lower level, your bottom frequency will move from the ~3 kHz to ~10 kHz.
+* Moving the upper limit has its penalty on the lower level, your bottom frequency will move from the ~3 kHz to ~10 kHz range.
-* The phase noise of the output if worst as you use a higher frequency, at a _**fixed**_ 250 MHz it's noticeable but no so bad.
+* The phase noise of the output if worst as you use a higher frequency, at a _**fixed**_ 250 MHz it's noticeable but no so bad for a TTL or CMOS clock application.
 * The phase noise is specially bad if you make a sweep or move action beyond 180 MHz; the phase noise from the unlock state to next lock of the PLL is very noticeable in a spectrum analyzer, even on a cheap RTL-SDR one.
 * I recommend to only use the outputs beyond 150 MHz as fixed value and don't move them if you cares about phase noise.

 **How to do it?**

-You need to declare a macro after the library include, just like this:
+You need to declare a macro **BEFORE** the library include, just like this:

 ```
 (... your code here ...)

 // Using the overclock feature for the Si5351mcu library
-#define SI_OVERCLOCK 1000000000      // 1.0 GHz in Hz
+#define SI_OVERCLOCK 1000000000L      // 1.0 GHz in Hz

 // now include the library
 #include "si5351mcu.h"